Dreaming381/Latios-Framework-Documentation/Core/README.md

 See more: [Math](Math.md)

-### Extensions and Exposed

-Sometimes Unity is missing API for no good reason other than DOTS still being under development.
-And sometimes, I need this missing API.
-Sometimes this can be fixed using an extension method.
-Sometimes this requires extending the package directly using asmrefs.
-The former can be found in the Utilities folder, and the latter shows up in the `Unity.Entities.Exposed` namespace.

 ### Fluent Queries

 Fluent syntax for expressing EntityQueries was a big improvement.
-However, every iteration so far has lacked a way to extend it.
+However, every iteration so far has lacked a good way to extend it.
 This implementation not only provides clean Fluent syntax for building EntityQueries, but it is also extensible so that library authors can write patch methods for their dependencies.